SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Experiments and Results

-Table~\ref{tab:ua_comparison} shows that \textsc{SAEmnesia} significantly outperforms the baseline. \textsc{SAEmnesia} achieving 92.4\% accuracy for 9-object removal compared to the baseline's 64\%.
-This scalability directly results from having interpretable, specialized neurons rather than distributed representations that interfere with each other.
+\textbf{Sequential unlearning scalability.} To demonstrate how interpretable representations enable scalability, we test sequential unlearning (where unlearning requests arrive sequentially) across 9 objects: ``Bears'', ``Cats'', ``Flowers'', ``Frogs'', ``Jellyfish'', ``Sea'', ``Statues'', ``Sandwiches'' and ``Waterfalls''.
+We selected these objects because the UnlearnCanvas benchmark focuses only on the sequential unlearning of styles.
+In this setting, we apply the unlearning multipliers cumulatively: first $\gamma_{\text{Bears}}$ alone, then $\gamma_{\text{Bears}}$ and $\gamma_{\text{Cats}}$, and so on. \cref{tab:ua_comparison} shows that SAEmnesia significantly outperforms the baseline.
+SAEmnesia achieves 92.4\% accuracy for 9-object removal compared to the baseline's 64\%.
+This scalability results from having interpretable, specialized neurons rather than distributed representations that interfere with each other.
+SAEmnesia also achieves higher retention accuracy (RA, average of IRA and CRA), reflecting the model’s ability to preserve all non-removed concepts.
+When removing all objects, SAEmnesia attains RA of 60.9\%, while the baseline 48.4\%.

-However, this comes with retention accuracy trade-offs (Table~\ref{tab:ra_comparison}).
-Importantly, all models maintain their operational ranges throughout the sequential unlearning process. \textsc{SAEmnesia} demonstrates improved retention performance, achieving 60.9\% final retention compared to the baseline's 48.4\%.

-\textbf{Adversarial Robustness.} The concentrated concept representations also improve adversarial robustness, as shown in Figure \ref{fig:barplot_dmu}.
-Under UnlearnDiffAtk attacks, \textsc{SAEmnesia} demonstrates improved resilience, dropping from 73.30\% to 28.30\% unlearning accuracy.
-This contrasts sharply with the state-of-the-art significant drop from 26.19\% to 2.22\%.
-The supervised concept-neuron mapping approach in \textsc{SAEmnesia} shows substantially improved robustness against adversarial perturbations, with the stronger concept-neuron bonds making it significantly harder for attacks to disrupt the specialized representations.